 In general, the game is barely average for is time.
 Sure, it was the first RPG released on the NES, but that’s like saying that Final Fantasy VII was the first Final Fantasy on the PlayStation.
 Many better games were released before it—the only thing it had going for it was that it was the first on that specific system.
 It merely collected aspects found in other games and put them together into one mediocre blob.
 Or, I guess it would be a slime, in this case.
 Lelelelele!

 The one thing truly bad about this game is its controls.
 In order to interact with any object, you have to enter into a menu.
-It’s kind of like Earthbound, except that people like that game for some reason, even when they complained about the same problem in Dragon Warrior.
-Either way, as in Earthbound, this is especially annoying when you walk up to someone and try to talk to them, as they have a tendency to walk away from you, forcing you to close the menu, walk over to where they moved, and try again.
-Worse than Earthbound’s, however, this menu also includes options such as “Door” and “Stairs,” meaning that you have to enter the menu for every single possible interaction in the game.
+It’s kind of like EarthBound, if EarthBound also required you to select a separate and unique menu item to open doors, climb stairs, or pick up treasures.
+This is especially annoying when you walk up to and NPC and try to talk to them, as they have a tendency to walk away while you’re pressing the button—forcing you to close the menu, walk over to where they moved, and try again.

 There are other minor annoyances, as well.
-For example, button presses are only polled once or twice every second.
-This means that tapping a button will not achieve the desired result.
+For example, button presses are only polled two or three times every second.
+This means that tapping a button once will not achieve the desired result.
 You have to hold the button down until the game registers that it is being pressed.
 If you hold the button down, however, it may register twice and send you too far or enter you into another menu.
-A small problem, but considering the rest of the game, all of the little problems add up.
+A small problem, but considering the rest of the game, the little problems begin to add up.

-So, overall, the game isn’t very fun.
-The vague story is drawn out over tedious and poorly defined sidequests, requiring you to slowly traverse the gameworld, fighting random battles every step of the way.
+So, overall, the game just isn’t fun.
+The vague story is drawn out over tedious and poorly-defined sidequests, requiring you to slowly traverse the gameworld, fighting random battles every step of the way.
 And, as if there aren’t enough random battles to begin with, much of the game is spent seeking them out in order to level up or buy equipment.
 Not a lot has changed in the world of JRPGs.

 Even so, the game had an effect on me at that age.
-Like Curse, or one of those other status effects that lasts between battles and you only get rid of it by going back to town, and you try going to the inn and find out that the inn doesn’t cure it, so you have to find the town that actually has a priest, and by that time, the character is dead.
+Kind of like Curse—you kn ow, one of those status effects that lasts between battles, and there’s no item to cure it so you go back to town, but after going to the inn you find out that you still have it, so you have to find the town that actually has a priest, and by that time, the character is dead.
 It’s a lot like that, really.

 But, for as bad of a game as it is, it forever determined my choices in gaming.
-While I can’t stand to play the game anymore, I still have a fetish for JRPGs.
+While I can’t stand to play the game anymore, I still have a complex about JRPGs.
 The more generic and cliché, the better!
 And I blame it all on Dragon Warrior.
 My first RPG.
 How sad.